shichao-an/soundmeter/README.rst

 SoundMeter
 ==========
 SoundMeter is a command-line tool to obtain sound power in real time.
-It basically turns the audio recording functionality into a sound meter for machines that ship with microphones.
+It basically turns the audio recording functionality into a sound meter for machines that ship with audio input devices (e.g. microphone).
 It currently reveals the `root-mean-square (RMS) of sound fragments <http://docs.python.org/2/library/audioop.html#audioop.rms>`_, which is a measure of the power in an audio signal.
+The actual values also depend on the system settings of sound input.

 Features
 --------